Skip to content

 Custom estate with full assembly$20–$30+$50,000–$95,000+

-Sierra Siding's typical Hardie scope band in the Loomis area as of 2026.
+Typical Hardie planning range for the Loomis area — a general California market range, not a Sierra Siding quote.
 Lower-elevation parcels follow valley pricing; FHSZ parcels follow foothill pricing with Chapter 7A assembly.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways